 How to grow box

-Grow box in moist but well-drained soil in full sun to partial shade.
-Prune regularly to keep in shape and keep an eye out for box blight and box moth caterpillar, both of which can harm the look and health of your box plants.
+Grow box in moist but well-drained soil in full sun or shade.
+Prune from mid- to late summer to keep in shape and keep an eye out for box blight and box tree caterpillar, both of which can harm the look and health of your box plants.

 More on growing box: